NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Selection and storage

-Feijoa season varies from place to place.
-In Brazil, they hit the market by late March and available until July.
-In New Zealand, their season lasts from March to June although available in the supermarkets for extended periods.
+Feijoa season varies depending on the location.
+In Brazil, they appear in markets from late March to July.
+In New Zealand, you can find them from March to June, although they're often available in supermarkets for longer.

-Once mature and ripen, feijoa perishes early if stored outside at room temperature for more than two days.
-If not consumed soon, it should be kept in the refrigerator for up to 1-2 days.
-In the deep freezer, however, they can keep safe for a couple of months.
+Once ripe, feijoas don't last long at room temperature, usually no more than two days.
+If not eaten promptly, store them in the refrigerator for up to 1-2 days.
+Alternatively, they can be kept in the freezer for a couple of months.

 Preparation and serving methods